 Make the California Top 500 Delinquent Taxpayer List and Lose Your Professional LIcense

-By of MillarLaw A Professional Corporation On Sunday, April 22, 2018
+By admin of MillarLaw A Professional Corporation On Sunday, April 22, 2018

 In FRANCESCHI V. YEE, the Ninth Circuit Court of Appeals affirmed the right of the State of California to publish a list of the Top 500 Delinquent Tapayers and to suspend their drivers and professional licenses.

 “This action challenges the constitutionality of Section 19195 of the California Revenue and Taxation Code and Section 494.5 of the California Business and Professions Code.
 Section 19195 establishes a public list of the top 500

 delinquent state taxpayers who owe in excess of $100,000.
 In turn, Section 494.5 provides for suspension of the driver’s license of a taxpayer on the delinquent list until full payment of the tax obligation is arranged.”

 According to the court, California taxpayer’s are given ample opportunity to contest the liability and work out payment arrangements prior to their names being placed on the “Top 500 List”.
 The court found:

 ‘California’s Revenue and Taxation Code sets forth a framework under which a delinquent taxpayer, like Franceschi, has multiple opportunities to challenge deficiency assessments.
 Cal.
 Rev. & Tax Code § 19031, et seq.
 At the outset, the FTB is required to send the taxpayer notice of the proposed deficiency assessment for any tax deficiency it proposes to assess.
 Id. § 19033(a).
 The taxpayer may then file a protest within sixty days.
 Id. § 19041(a).
 If the